Toledo Day Trip: One Day in ToledoSpain

 Inside the walls, the eye candy continues: twisting pathways, cobblestone streets (most of which are pedestrian-only), giant houses of worship that seem to be around every corner, and, of course, swords of varying levels of price being sold in shop windows on almost every street.

-Pictures, of course, are initially what inspired us to make a Toledo day trip from Madrid, but the views were certainly not the only reason to go.
+Pictures, of course, are initially what inspired us to make a Toledo day trip from Madrid (we also considered Segovia, another day trip we hope to take one day!), but the views were certainly not the only reason to go.
 The history of Toledo dates back almost 2000 years on record and likely goes beyond that–and the history is remarkable.

 Toledo was run by the Moors (Muslims) for roughly 300 years in the 8th-11th centuries, later became independent, and eventually became a piece of modern Spain.
 It is famous for its historical tolerance between Muslims, Jews and Christians, though “tolerance” is a wildly generous to downright false word by the modern definition, depending on which century we’re discussing.

 There are two main public transportation options for getting to Toledo from Madrid: the bus and the bullet train.

 The bullet train takes 33 minutes, and is 12,50 Euros per person, each way.

 The bus is estimated to take 1 hour (traffic dependent), and is 9,75 per person, round-trip (if you buy a round-trip ticket–this allows you a small discount on the way back).

 We opted for the bus and were perfectly satisfied–we rode at off-peak times and it only took 45 minutes each way.
 Well worth the cheaper price, in my opinion.
 As a bonus, the bus station drops you closer into the city than the train station does, so if you’re planning to walk in, the bus is an advantage.